A conjecture on the Crazy Knight's Tour Problem: An equivalent bishop's tour problem

-\begin{lem} Let $D'$ be an $HA(ih,h+g; g-f,h)$.
-Then a bishop is a solution to $T(D')$ if and only if it is a solution to $T(D'')$, where $D''$ is an $HA((i+1)g-f,h+g; g-f,f)$. \end{lem} \begin{proof} The statement directly follows by applying Lemma \ref{lem:equiv_holed} to the subarray of $D'$ containing the last $h$ rows of $D'$ and Corollary \ref{cor:equiv_compl_filled} to the remaining rows of the array.
-The resulting array is an $HA((i+1)g-f,h+g; g-f,f)$, that we denote by $D''$, and the move function is a reversed bishop on $D''$.
-Since it is clear that a reversed bishop is a solution to $T(D'')$ if and only if a standard bishop solves $T(D'')$, we have proven the statement. \end{proof}
+The remaining rows of the array $G'$ form a $J_{(t-1)h,h+g}$, say $G_2'$, and by Corollary \ref{cor:equiv_compl_filled} a bishop in each set of $h$ rows of $G_2'$ is equivalent to a reversed bishop in a $J_{g,h+g}$.
+Hence, overall, a bishop in $G_2'$ is equivalent to a reversed bishop in a $J_{(t-1)g,g+h}$, which we denote by $G_2^*$.

-We remark that in the next statement the various parameters and arrays follow the notation of Theorem \ref{thm:main_eqv}. \begin{thm} A $(k-1-|E|)$-knight is a solution to $T(D)$ if and only if a bishop is a solution of $T(D^*)$, where $D^*$ is an $HA((i+1)g-f,h+g;g-f,f)$. \end{thm}
+The array $\frac{G_2^*}{G_1^*}$ is an $A^R((t+1)g-f,h+g; g-f,f)$, which we denote by $G^*$, and the move function is a reversed bishop on $G^*$.
+Since clearly a reversed bishop is a solution to $T(G^*)$ if and only if a standard bishop solves $T(G^*)$, we have proven the statement. \end{proof}